 Eventually, the Israelites came to know and understand ‘a one true God’ who was responsible for all creation and its activities.
 They surmised that they could talk to and bargain with their God.
 In addition, they wrote a history of the universe’s creation by their God including the creation of the first humans, Adam and Eve, their disobedience of God’s mandates resulting in their expulsions from Paradise, and their interaction with that God, whom they called Yahweh, up until the time of Jesus of Nazareth two thousand years ago.
 That history describes in detail their activities, trials, and tribulations and became known as The Old Testament of the Bible.

 Simultaneously, in the Far East, the Hindus recognized their God and called him Brahma.
 Other Far-Easterners recognized Buddha as their Higher Power.
 Worldwide, every society ascribed different names, qualities, and attributes to their ‘Higher Powers’.
 Many of those societies, including the Israelites, concluded that their god had been offended by their actives and needed appeasement in the form of sacrifices.
-Most of those sacrifices involved animal and produce offerings but a few saw the need for human sacrifices — such was their imagination.
+Most of those sacrifices involved animal and produce offerings but a few saw the need for the sacrificial offering of live human beings — such was their imagination.
 In the New World, native tribes recognized a god in almost everything and had a specific name for each.
 Some South American tribes constructed magnificent edifices in honor of their gods.

 Jesus came along and ridiculed the Jews for such ideation and activities.
 He tried desperately to get the Jewish people to understand that the ‘real God’ was Pure Love.
 The Jews had him crucified as a traitor for that teaching — he knew they would, but he was determined to liberate the world from ‘the blanket of guilt’ imposed by Judaism and the Mosaic Law.
 After his death, all sorts of stories arose concerning what happened next.
 Multiple accounts tell different stories but the original account by John Mark, a companion of Paul, who wrote the first Gospel, says the Mary Magdalene came to Jesus’ tomb early the next morning, saw it was empty, and told no one.
 At least two ‘longer endings’ to Mark’s gospel were added by someone later.
 It seems to me that those later additions were made by people who were determined to have the Jewish concept of a Messiah who would ‘restore the kingdom’ just for them come to fruition. — since he definitely had been killed, he had to resurrect, ascend into heaven, and come back to finish the job.
 I will justify and defend that position later in this paper.
 Paul thought that process was imminent – two thousand years and still waiting.